-F-FCSR, one of the eight ciphers selected for the eSTREAM portfolio, was then shown in [59] to be very efficiently broken from 13 megabytes of output.
-As another example, the Rijndael designers and NIST claimed that Rijndael was "not vulnerable to timing attacks", but this was incorrect, as noted in Section 1: AES was then broken by cache-timing attacks.
-These AES attacks work for any number of rounds, illustrating that security margins don't necessarily eliminate the security risks that remain after competitions.
+F-FCSR, one of the eight ciphers selected for the eSTREAM portfolio, was then shown in [64] to be very efficiently broken from 13 megabytes of output.
+As another example, the Rijndael designers and NIST claimed that Rijndael was "not vulnerable to timing attacks", but this was then disproven; as noted in Section 1, timing attacks continue to cause AES security problems today.
+These attacks work for any number of AES rounds, illustrating that security margins don't necessarily eliminate the security risks that remain after competitions.